My decision to go with Behr 1-Part Epoxy Concrete and Garage Floor Paint was based on price and ease of application.

 You also don’t have the little paint dots all over your clothes and body like you get when painting ceilings and walls.

-So for $34 and a couple of hours, I had a fresh floor in the workshop.
+So for less than $35 and a couple of hours, I had a fresh floor in the workshop.
 I already had some rollers and paint gear from previous projects.
 It also helped me purge some old junk that I acquired over the years.

 Lazy and Easy